wp-plugins/juna-it-poll/readme.txt

 ### First download the WordPress Polls plugin ZIP file.

-1. +Go to Plugins page, and add new plugin.
+1. Go to Plugins page, and add new plugin.
-2. +Then go to Plugins page Add New > Upload Plugin
+2. Then go to Plugins page Add New > Upload Plugin
 3. Click "Choose file" then select the - poll-wp zip file.
-4. +Then Install and activate the plugin.
+4. Then Install and activate the plugin.
 5. That's all, now you can build Polls and Survey forms.
 If any problem occurs, contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com)

 == Screenshots ==